echo-air-model/echo-air-model.github.io/docs/code_details/emissions.md

 * `units`: units associated with the emissions (e.g., μg/s)
 * `name`: a plain English name tied to the emissions data, either provided or automatically generated from the filepath
 * `details_to_keep`: any additional details to be preserved throughout the processing (e.g., sector, fuel type) (not fully built out yet)
-* `filter_dict`: filters the emissions inputs based on inputted dictionary (not fully built out yet)
+* `filter_dict`: filters the emissions inputs based on inputted dictionary
+* `emis_delta`: a dict with percentage cahnges of emissions requested
 * `load_file`: a Boolean indicating whether or not the file should be loaded (for debugging)
 * `verbose`: a Boolean indicating whether or not detailed logging statements should be printed
 * `debug_mode`: a Boolean indicating whether or not to output debug statements